GuilhermeBn198/Program-Slicing_PIC/extras/esbmc/esbmcTool.md

     -   ![floating point declarations](../../materials/imgs/ESBMC-initialtest-variables.png)
     -   **observe** that these functions in the code above doesn't exist in C codes, it's specifically used in the ESBMC library.
     -   `--k-induction` is a option that is selection the k-induction proof rule for the verification.
+    -   `--k-induction-parallel` is a option which uses the foundations of the k-induction proof rule but concurrently, which increases the speed that the ESBMC can execute the verification.
     -   the result should be:
     -   ```
         Checking inductive step, k = 2